top of page

 Step Four: Use Fuel Additives

 Diesel fuel contains paraffin, a wax, which crystallizes at freezing temperatures.
 This causes water in the fuel to emulsify and the fuel becomes slushy and gel-like.
 The fuel cannot pass through the fuel filter and the problem only gets worse when temperatures continue to drop.
 This gelling of fuel can lead to rough vehicle operation and in some cases, engine failure.
-To avoid this, check the cetane rating of the fuel at the pump - the higher the better, and add anti-gel fuel additives at each fill up to enhance performance.
+To avoid this, check the cetane rating of the fuel at the pump - the higher the better, and add anti-gel fuel additives at each fill-up to enhance performance.
 Check your owner’s manual for specific additive guidelines and always follow mixing procedures exactly, or you risk damaging your fuel system.

 Step Five: Inspect the Cooling System

 Proper maintenance of the cooling system is a major part of winterizing.
-Anything that’s worn, damaged or cracked is only going to get worse as the temperature drops.
+Anything that’s worn, damaged, or cracked is only going to get worse as the temperature drops.
 Perform a comprehensive inspection of the entire system, including the radiator, inspecting the hoses for any bulges, and checking hose clamps to ensure they are secure and not damaged.
 You should have a coolant test conducted to be sure that your coolant is at an optimum freeze point.
 Checking the additive levels to determine if the coolant needs to be changed or adjusted should become part of your regular maintenance plan.
 Last, it’s critical that you use the proper coolant for your truck, and never use aerosol ether starting fluid.

 Step Six: Keep the Engine Warm